-b.
+VI.B.2.b.
 Agreement on Facts: More Serious Misconduct and Repeat Offenses If the instructor and student agree to the facts relevant to the conclusion that academic misconduct has occurred and the instructor believes that the misconduct is not a first offense or is not minor, the instructor fills out an Academic Misconduct Report (signed by both instructor and student(s)) and forwards it to the Student Judicial Board.
-The Student Judicial Board will recommend disciplinary sanctions to the Dean of the Faculty (Judicial Board Code, Section 5, A ii).
-This recommendation is based on the Academic Misconduct Report unless the student(s) request a hearing or unless the Judicial Board solicits additional information from the parties.
+The Student Judicial Board will recommend disciplinary sanctions to the Dean of the Faculty (Judicial Board Code, Section 5, B.i).
+A hearing will be held following the procedures outlined in the Judicial Board Code (Section 4).

-c.
+VI.B.2.c.
 No Agreement on Facts

 If the facts for an alleged violation of the Academic Conduct Policy cannot be determined by agreement, the instructor fills out an Academic Misconduct Report.
 The student(s) may choose to sign the report and may include a separate statement about the relevant facts.
 This case is heard by the Student Judicial Board to determine the facts and recommend disciplinary action to the Dean of the Faculty (see 3.a below).
 The Student Judicial Board may request testimony from faculty witnesses from the relevant field(s) in which the incident occurred about what constitutes academic misconduct in that discipline.
-A summary report of the Judicial Board's determinations is filed with the Office of Student Services and provided to the faculty member(s) and accused student(s) involved in the case.
+A summary report of the Judicial Board's determinations is filed with the Office of Student Life and provided to the faculty member(s) and accused student(s) involved in the case.

-c.
+VI.B.3.
 Determination of Disciplinary Action